 DCI P3 Picture Mode: Vivid (HDR) Rec.
 2020 Vivid (HDR)

-Decent HDR color volume.
+Decent HDR color volume, better than the LG 32UL950.
 Unfortunately, the lack of high contrast ratio limits the color volume, especially in the dark shades of colors.

 There is no image retention on the LG 34WK95U-W, even immediately after displaying our static test image for 10 minutes.